fleetdm/fleet/docs/REST API/GitOps.md

 #### Options

-For possible options, see the parameter for the parameters of the [Create query API endpoint](../REST%20API/rest-api.md#create-query).
+For possible options, see the parameters for the [Create query API endpoint](../REST%20API/rest-api.md#create-query).

 #### Example